BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_13.md

 *Special Scene: The Twin's Fate* requires 3+ Relationship Points with Reina at this point.

 ## Hospital of Ruin

+*Special Scene: The Twin's Fate* requires 3+ Relationship Points with Reina at this point.

 Time for another section where we get to control a different character.
 Exit your room and leave to the left.
 Talk to the elevator, and head down the shaft.